bachya/regenmaschine/README.md

 ```

 Check out `example.py`, the tests, and the source files themselves for method
 signatures and more examples.
+For additional reference, the full RainMachine™ API documentation is available [here](https://rainmachine.docs.apiary.io/).

 # Loading Controllers Multiple Times

 It is technically possible to load a controller multiple times.
 Let's pretend
 for a moment that:

-- We have a local controller named `Home` (available at `192.168.1.101`).
+* We have a local controller named `Home` (available at `192.168.1.101`).
-- We have a remote controller named `Grandma's House`.
+* We have a remote controller named `Grandma's House`.
-- Both controllers live under our email address: `user@host.com`
+* Both controllers live under our email address: `user@host.com`

 If we load them thus: